ganaware/win-ssh-agent/README.txt

 9. History

 	2011/10/??
 1.07
+		* This project is renamed to win-ssh-agent from win-ssh-askpass.
 		* --hide-console is removed.
 If you use it, it is ignored.
 		* Now, win-ssh-agent.exe does not show a console window when it is executed by your double-click.